 - Create your ORCID ID and start using it.

 In next week’s Thing, we’ll explore a platform that allows you to network with other researchers and easily share your outputs.
-In the meantime, don’t forget to let us know how you’re getting on through the discussion forum, or by tweeting @CHASE_DTP with the #23Things tag.
+In the meantime, don’t forget to let us know how you’re getting on by tweeting @CHASE_DTP with the #23Things tag.